wyp7788/fpga402h/README.md

-# FPGA402H
+# FPGA from zero to Hero
-FPGA from zero to hero!
+As a engineer！
 ## FPGA development environment
 design and simulation;